rebelsky/sams-assorted-musings-reflections/grinnell-cs.md

-*Other extra-curricular opportunities.*  We run a weekly reading group, CS Table, that considers a wide variety of topics, from community-based mobile networks in developing nations, to controversies about Javascript libraries, to issues of race and gender in computing.
+*Other extra-curricular opportunities.*  We run a weekly reading group, CS Table, that considers a wide variety of topics, from community-based mobile networks in developing nations, to controversies about JavaScript libraries, to issues of race and gender in computing.
 In those discussions, that include students, faculty, and staff, we draw on readings that span the gamut from recent academic papers to classics to